The City of Dawson Creek is at the forefront of the renewable energy sector.

 Bear Mountain Wind Park Partnership

-As its first major project, Peace Energy has partnered with Aeolis Wind Power Corporation and AltaGas to form the Bear Mountain Wind Limited Partnership.
-The 102 megawatt project, located near Dawson Creek, is the first fully operational wind park in British Columbia.
+As its first major project, locally owned Peace Energy Co-operative partnered with Aeolis Wind Power Corporation and AltaGas to form the Bear Mountain Wind Limited Partnership.
+The 102 megawatt, $200 million project, located near Dawson Creek, was the first fully operational wind park in British Columbia.

 Grid-Tie Solar Projects